 Along with choosing the right resources and services to prepare, you’ll want to consider your student’s own style of learning, pace, and areas for improvement.
 Many students struggle with things like time management or keeping their cool when encountering new material on standardized tests.

 Addressing these, and other hiccups easily conquered with time and practice, can increase performance more than you might expect.
 Read on to see how our platform helps you with time management skills and structuring your preparation to get you comfortable and confident before test day.

 Get Comfortable with the Test

 One goal with our practice tests is to help simulate the actual full-length test as much as possible in content, style, and difficulty.

-So once you know whether your child will take the real test on paper or at a computer, you’ll want them to take at least one practice test in that same format.
+So once you know whether you will take the real test on paper or at a computer, you’ll want to take at least one practice test in that same format.

 Think of the first time you did a PowerPoint presentation.
 Even if you go over all the slides in your head and know the content backwards and forwards, that’s not the same as doing a practice run-through of the presentation out loud or in front of a friend.
 You want to make sure it flows, you’re comfortable clicking through at the right times, and that you know the feeling of standing next to the slides, referencing them but not reading word for word.
 If the first time you present it is the day of the presentation, you could easily slip up somehow.

-The same applies to what might be your child’s first important standardized test experience.
+The same applies to what might be your first important standardized test experience.

 For each section you complete on the Test Innovators platform, you’ll have an interactive graph, like the one below.
 This will give you much richer analysis than the simple scoring method you’d find in a test prep book, and it will establish a baseline to help you visualize the kinds of questions or strategies you need to hone.